 If you are at immediate risk, call the police at 000.
 They are available 24/7.
 Family violence courts are open and intervention orders are still possible at this time.
 If you or a friend are suffering physical or sexual harm, please seek help or offer them support.

 You can access a variety of resources via the Victorian Government’s Family and Violence Crisis Response page.
 You can also call:

 1800 Respect is a national confidential information, counselling and support service.

 Phone: +61 3 9035 8675

-If you’re concerned about your own behaviour, or you are already causing harm to others, seek help.
-The Men’s Referral Service is a men’s family violence telephone counselling, information and referral service operating in Victoria, New South Wales and Tasmania and is the central point of contact for men taking responsibility for their violent behaviour.
-We also provide support and referrals for women and men seeking information on behalf of their male partners, friends or family members, and workers in a range of agencies seeking assistance for their clients who are men.
+If you’re concerned about your own behaviour or you are causing harm to others, seek help.
+The Men’s Referral Service is a men’s family violence telephone counselling, information and referral service operating in Victoria, New South Wales and Tasmania.
+They also provide support and referrals for women and men seeking information on behalf of their male partners, friends or family members, and workers in a range of agencies seeking assistance for their clients who are men.